 Collecting pinback buttons

-We will be offering several groups of pinback buttons and a wide range of other antiques and collectibles in our August 29thlive antique estates auction in Worcester.
-We have some estate sales and several other events also planned for the fall.
-My “Evaluating your Antiques” class will be at the Bay Path Evening School in Charlton on September 17th.
-I’ll be lecturing on antiques and auctions at the Auburn Public Library at 10:00 AM on September 21stand will be appraising items at 1:00 PM the same day for the Finnish Heritage Society Sovittaja in Rutland.
-I’ll be speaking about antiques at the Worcester Senior Center on October 16thfrom 10:30 AM to 11:30 AM.
-I’ll also be appraising items at the Shrewsbury Historical Society on October 23rd.
+I hope to meet some of you at my “Evaluating your Antiques” class at the Bay Path Evening School in Charlton on September 17th.
+I’ll be lecturing at the Auburn Public Library at 10:00 AM on September 21stand I’ll be back again on October 5thfor appraisals.
+My next appraisal event takes place at 1:00 PM on September 21st for the Finnish Heritage Society Sovittaja in Rutland.
+I’ll be lecturing at the Worcester Senior Center on October 16thfrom 10:30 AM to 11:30 AM.
+Another appraisal event takes place at the Shrewsbury Historical Society on October 23rd.
 Please see www.centralmassauctions.comfor details on these and other events.

 Contact us at:Wayne Tuiskula Auctioneer/Appraiser Central Mass Auctions for Antique Auctions, Estate Sales and Appraisal Services www.centralmassauctions.com (508-612- 6111), email@example.com